linb960/VBA_Challenge/README.md

 The difference of about .2 seconds between the original and refactored VBA code shows therefore that by running one loop vs. two loops did improve the execution time.

+## Summary
+The point of this challenge was to determine if refactoring code can help improve the runtime or execution time of the code.
+Lets consider a few of the advantages and disadvantages for doing this in general and in the context of this challenge.

+### Advantages in General
+The advantages of refactoring code can be best understood through <a href="https://en.wikipedia.org/wiki/Big_O_notation">Big O notation.</a> Big O notation is used to indicate the approximate time it will take to